Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Proofs of Theorem and Theorem

-Combining the two bounds gives the claim. \end{proof} \begin{proof}[Proof of \autoref{thm:kl_bad}] Fix the function $\mathcal{A}$ and view it as an algorithm whose input is the sampled data from the `true' distribution, and whose output is a density function.
+where the inequality is because the KL divergence of two densities is always nonnegative.
+Since $H \leq 1$, we have $-\log(H) \geq 0$ so $F \log(F/H) = F \log F - F \log H \geq F \log F \geq - 1/e$, as required. \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:kl_bad}] We allow the algorithm to be randomized.
+Denote by $\mathcal{A}(X_1,\dots,X_m,R)$ the output of $\mathcal{A}$ given the sample $X_1,\dots,X_m$ and an independent source of randomness $R$.
 We will first analyze the behavior of the algorithm when the true distribution is $\ncal(0,1)$ and show that there exists some $a' \in \bR$ for which the algorithm's output puts almost no probability mass on around $a'$.
-We then show that if the true distribution is a carefully chosen mixture of $\ncal(0,1)$ and $\ncal(a',1)$, then the algorithm's output does not change with high probability, so it still puts almost no mass on $\ncal(a', 1)$; hence the KL divergence of the output and the true distribution is large.
+We then show that if the true distribution is a carefully chosen mixture of $\ncal(0,1)$ and $\ncal(a',1)$, then the algorithm's output does not change with high probability, so it still puts almost no mass on around $a'$; hence the KL divergence of the output and the true distribution is large.